bruno-lang/alma/README.md

 Not really.
 Parsing is a inherently sequential problem.
-Theoretically the flow could be forked on selections to compute each in parallel to faster find the first one matching.
+Theoretically the flow could be forked on selections to compute each in parallel to faster find the first one matching throwing away everything else.
 But as they push and pop on and off the stack while they parse this would also require to given each thread its own stack merging the one of the matching option back to the main stack.
 One is most like better off with starting multiple parsers for different input files in parallel threads each parsing single threaded.

 ## What more?
 I later discovered [Parsing with Derivatives](https://www.youtube.com/watch?v=ZzsK8Am6dKU)